-After many meetings and brainstorming sessions, the Ottawa Festival Network was formed with an initial board which included Mark Monahan (Ottawa Bluesfest), Michel Gauthier (Canadian Tulip Festival), Gene Swimmer (Ottawa Folk Festival) and Christine Broughton (OTCA).
+After many meetings and brainstorming sessions, the Ottawa Festival Network (OFN) was formed with an initial board which included Mark Monahan (Ottawa Bluesfest), Michel Gauthier (Canadian Tulip Festival), Gene Swimmer (Ottawa Folk Festival) and Christine Broughton (OTCA).
 It was from this initial group that the network flourished, and was eventually successful in working with several organizations to introduce programs and services to members of the industry.

-In April 1996, the Ottawa Festival Network became an incorporated entity with a group of diverse not-for-profit member festivals representing different cultures, arts, and entertainment.
+- In April 1996, OFN became an incorporated entity with a group of diverse not-for-profit member festivals representing different cultures, arts, and entertainment.

-In 1996, the first inception of the Job Creation Partnership was introduced in collaboration with Human Resource Development Canada.
+- In 1996, the first inception of the Job Creation Partnership was introduced in collaboration with Human Resource Development Canada.

-The first Ottawa Festivals calendar brochure was produced and distributed to promote the 2006 festival season.
+- The first Ottawa Festivals calendar brochure was produced and distributed to promote the 2006 festival season.

-In 2008, a dynamic online calendar was introduced as a key component of the new Ottawa Festivals website and traffic increased approximately 750% by the 2009 festival season.
+- In 2008, a dynamic online calendar was introduced as a key component of the new Ottawa Festivals d’Ottawa website and traffic increased approximately 750% by the 2009 festival season.
 A social media campaign was also introduced using Twitter, Facebook, Flickr and YouTube.

-A new online volunteer engagement tool, OttawaVolunteerLounge.ca was introduced in 2012.
-To celebrate the Year of the Volunteer and Ottawa Festivals Launch of the Festival Season, the volunteer tool was unveiled and the inaugural BFL Canada Volunteer of the Year Award (now named the ScotiaMcLeod Volunteer of the Year Award) was presented.
+- A new online volunteer engagement tool, OttawaVolunteerLounge.ca was introduced in 2012.
+To celebrate the Year of the Volunteer and Ottawa Festivals Launch of the Festival Season, the volunteer tool was unveiled and the inaugural BFL Canada Volunteer of the Year Award (now named the “OFN Volunteer of the Year Award presented by the Scotia McLeod Group”) was presented.